SuperOfficeDocs/superoffice-docs/user-guide/en/diary/create-view.md

 1. The pane on the right displays all the users and resources you have added to the group view.
 To remove a user or a resource from this list, select it and click **Delete**.

-1. The users and resources you have chosen will be displayed in the group view in the same order as in the pane on the right.
+1. The selected users and resources will be displayed in the group view in the same order as in the pane on the right.
 To change this order, select a user or resource and click arrow up ( ![icon][img3] ) or arrow down ( ![icon][img4] ) to move it up or down.

 1. Click **Save** when you have finished selecting users and resources, or click **Cancel** to close the dialog without saving.